cirrusprime/cirrusprime.github.io/_pages/cv/training.md

 28/02/2017 | Literature Searching & Databases for Mathematical & Physical Sciences
 01/03/2017 | How Statisticians Quantify Evidence
-06/03/2017 | Insight into Finance Careers: Employer Forum for PhDs and Researchers 18/03/2017 | Python: the Swiss Army Knife for Researchers 04/04/2017 | Academic Career Planning
+06/03/2017 | Insight into Finance Careers: Employer Forum for PhDs and Researchers 18/03/2017 | `Python`: the Swiss Army Knife for Researchers 04/04/2017 | Academic Career Planning
 26/04/2017 | Thinking About Statistics (Part 1)
 03/05/2017 | Thinking About Statistics (Part 2)